Pirito10/SimuladorPlanificacion-SO-UVigo/README.md

    Similar to LOOK, but the head jumps back to the start of the request queue instead of reversing direction.

 #### Example
-Simulate a disk with 200 cylinders, an initial head position at cylinder 50, and a queue of requests [10, 30, 150, 190], using the FCFS and SSTF algorithms:

 ```bash
 python simulator.py -c 200 -p 50 -q 10 30 150 190 -a FCFS SSTF
 ```